#webdesign #businesswebsite #business

-For instance, having a light, small 11-point text that’s gray on a white background is not very readable so you’re making it difficult for your customers to read your website when if you use a larger font with a darker color you would create more contrast
+For instance, having a light, small 11-point text that’s gray on a white background is not very readable so you’re making it difficult for your customers to read your business website when if you use a larger font with a darker color you would create more contrast

-So again the optimization is made up of those components between accessibility, speed, and searchability so that’s what makes up a real true optimization package for a successful website.
+So again the optimization is made up of those components between accessibility, speed, and searchability so that’s what makes up a real true optimization package for a successful business website.

 3) Website Conversion – the third key component for a successful website

-The third component of a great successful website is customer conversion.
+The third component of a great successful business website is customer conversion.
 The conversion is even more than that it’s also the follow-ups.
 So there are several steps here.

 A) “How to” – the first attribute of website conversion

-One is when a customer first visits your website you need to have the psychological triggers there, for instance, it’s easy to purchase our services.
+One is when a customer first visits your business website you need to have the psychological triggers there, for instance, it’s easy to purchase our services.
 You can do this by having a “how-to” aka. step one, two, and three.
 This always helps the customer think in their mind “okay, I can do this!”
 They know that “I can purchase this service or this product and I can get it.”.